ravi-sharma-adi/zephyr/samples/edf/README.rst

 busy wait for the configured WCET (worst-case execution time), and sleep waiting for the next period to come.

+Each thread has a timer and a message queue associated with it.
-However, the threads themselves are not periodic.
-What makes them run periodically is a timer assigned to each thread that regularly activates them by sending a message to the respective thread message queue.
-The **message** is not important; the act of sending the message is.
+What makes them run periodically is the timer, which regularly sends a message to the respective thread message queue.
+Keep in mind that the *message* is not important; instead, the *act* of sending the message is.
 When the thread receives a message, it unblocks and executes for a cycle, remaining dormant afterwards until a new message comes by.